Culinary herbs are easy to grow as long as you treat them like the varied plants they are

 Chives - herbaceous perennial, 30cm tall and wide.

-They are so easy to grow from seed it's almost a wonder they don't germinate in the packet and are another candidate for the supermarket pot treatment below.
+Easily grown from seed it's almost a wonder they don't germinate in the packet.
 If you let a plant establish itself, you can divide it annually for ages, give them away and be everybody's mate.
-Throw away the old centre of the plant and replant the outsides, giving away or swapping spare bits with friends and neighbors.
-Pretty pink/purple flowers too. so even if you don't use them in cooking so much, they are a worthy garden plant in their own right.
+If the plant starts to look tired after a year or two throw away the old centre of the plant and replant the outsides.
+Pretty pink/purple flowers too. so even if you don't use them in cooking so much, they are a worthy garden border plant in their own right.

 Oregano - herbaceous perennial, 45cm wide to about 30cm tall